The Day of the Wolves

-The Day of the Wolves is a 1971 heist movie starring Richard Egan and directed, written and produced by Ferde Grofe Jr. the son of the renowned composer who had previously worked in the Philippine film industry.
+The Day of the Wolves is a 1971 heist movie starring Richard Egan and directed, written and produced by Ferde Grofe Jr., the son of the renowned composer, Ferde Grofé, who had previously worked in the Philippine film industry.
 It was the first movie to be made on location in the new town of Lake Havasu City, Arizona.
 This was the last feature film made by actress Martha Hyer and was also the last film made by actor Percy Helton who died about five months after filming wrapped (Helton's last released film was Legend of the Northwest, released in 1978 but made in the 1960s and shelved for a decade).

 Synopsis

-Pete Anderson (Richard Egan) is chief of police of a small western town, Wellerton.
-Anderson has a run-in with the son of a council official (played by Len Travis and John Dennis respectively), who gets him fired.
+Pete Anderson is chief of police of a small western town, Wellerton.
+Anderson has a run-in with the son of a council official, who gets him fired.
 His warnings that the town is vulnerable to a criminal takeover were considered scaremongering.

 Meanwhile, a group of thieves is being anonymously summoned to a ghost town in the desert by a criminal mastermind.
-Each is promised a minimum of $50,000 for participating in a heist, must wear a beard to disguise his appearance, and is blindfolded during the journey, so as not to be aware of the location of the site.
+Each is promised a minimum of $50,000 for participating in a heist; they must wear a beard to disguise their appearance; and, are blindfolded during the journey, so as not to be aware of the location of the site.
 The thieves are assigned a number from one to seven (#1 being the mastermind).
-They are asked to wear gloves for the duration of the exploit and must not reveal any personal information about themselves, so as not to provide evidence that could lead back to them.
+They are also asked to wear gloves for the duration of the exploit and must not reveal any personal information about themselves, so as not to provide evidence that could lead back to them.

 They are shown a map of Wellerton and told that they will fleece the entire town.
 The criminals are issued black jumpsuits and submachine guns and use the ghost town to train for the heist.
 Members of the team will destroy a bridge connecting the town to the main highway, destroy the telephone communications of the town and capture all the police officers.

-Anderson hands over the running of Wellerton's police department to his deputy (John Lupton), and seeks the comfort of his wife Maggie (Martha Hyer) and young son Will (Steve Manone).
-He is considering for the family to leave town, and create a new life for themselves elsewhere.
+After Anderson is fired, he hands over the running of Wellerton's police department to his deputy, and seeks the comfort of his wife Maggie and young son Will.
+He is considering having the family leave town, and create a new life for themselves elsewhere.
 Maggie has reservations about this course of action.